thomass171/tcp-22/README.md

 To avoid the need to have different shader for each platform we use an abstraction layer where the shader code contains keywords in capital letters, which are string replaced for each platform.
+JME has the special feature of naming custom uniform variables with a "m_" prefix.

 Due to its binding to an old OpenGL version and some internal shader using GLSL 1.0, JME sticks to GLSL 1.0(1.2), while ThreeJS uses OpenGL ES 3.0.